-Diligent Capital Structure
+Diligently Constructed Capital Structure

-- Balanced debt maturity schedule through 2027 that is primarily composed of 83.6% fixed-rate debt. - Reduced Net Debt / Adjusted EBITDA in Q4'22 to 9.1x from 9.7x in Q3'22, as RTL continued to focus on reducing leverage through accretive acquisitions, lease-up and its previously announced disposition strategy. - In 2022, RTL completed \$405 million of dispositions and built a forward disposition pipeline(5) of \$72 million, by contract sales price, proceeds of which we expect to use to proactively reduce leverage.
+- Balanced debt maturity schedule through 2027 that is 83.7% composed of attractive fixed-rate debt. - Quarter over quarter, RTL reduced Net Debt by \$29 million as RTL remains focused on incremental lease-up and its previously announced disposition strategy as part of its efforts to reduce leverage. - RTL's completed and pipeline disposition activity(3) totaled \$183.9 million in Q1'23, by contract sales price, and was composed of \$72.4 million of completed dispositions and a forward disposition pipeline of \$111.5 million, the net proceeds of which we expect to use to proactively reduce leverage.

-For the periods ended December 31, 2022 and 2021 unless otherwise indicated.
+For the periods ended March 31, 2023 and 2022 unless otherwise indicated.

-- 1. See appendix for a full description of capitalized terms and a reconciliation of non-GAAP metrics to the most directly comparable GAAP metric of net loss and net loss per share. - 2.
-Refer to slide 3 for additional information. - Refer to slide 10 for additional information - 4.
-Leasing Pipeline data as of January 31, 2023.
-Assumes that signed letters of intent lead to definitive agreements, which is not assured. - 5.
-Includes pipeline as of January 31, 2023.
-PSAs are subject to conditions.
+- 1. Portfolio Occupancy as of December 31, 2022 was 93.7%.
+Refer to slide 8 for additional information. - 2.
+Leasing Pipeline data as of May 1, 2023.
+Assumes executed leases commence and signed LOIs lead to definitive leases on their contemplated terms, which is not assured - 3.
+Includes pipeline as of May 8, 2023.
+PSAs are subject to conditions and LOIs are non-binding.
 There can be no assurance the pipeline dispositions will be completed on their current terms, or at all.